Summary care records

 Secretaries, receptionists and other clerical staff need access to some of your records in order to complete administrative tasks such as booking appointments and for communicating with you and health care professionals.

-The practice complies with Data Protection and Access to medical records legislation.
+The practice complies with General Data Protection Regulations and Access to medical records legislation.
 Identifiable information about you will be shared with others in the following circumstances:

 - To provide further medical treatment for you e.g. District Nurse & hospital services